Utah Disabled Veteran Benefits

 What it is: the Utah Division of Motor Vehicles (DMV) issues a Disabled Veteran recognition plate and a fee-favored Purple Heart plate.
 Note that the biggest vehicle break for most disabled veterans is actually the property tax exemption above, which can be applied to a personal-use vehicle.

 - Disabled Veteran plate: a recognition plate for Utah resident disabled veterans.
 To get it you need a certifying letter from the Utah Department of Veterans and Military Affairs (DVMA) or another U.S. military entity confirming your service-connected disability.
-It can be ordered at any DMV office or by mail (send a copy of your current registration, the required documentation, and a check for the plate cost).
-This is a recognition plate; treat it as separate from a registration-fee waiver, and confirm the current plate fee directly with the DMV (the DMV site blocks automated reading, so I am not stating a hard dollar figure).
+It can be ordered online through the Utah Motor Vehicle Portal, at any DMV office, or by mail (send a copy of your current registration, the required documentation, and a check for the plate cost).
+This is a recognition plate, not a fee waiver: the DMV’s own fee page shows no extra “contribution” charge for it ($0 initial, $0 annual), but you still pay the normal plate and registration charges — currently a $8.25 standard plate fee ($6.75 for a motorcycle) plus a $4.00 registration-certificate fee, on top of your regular annual vehicle registration.
+It does not by itself waive registration fees or include handicapped-parking privileges (ask for the ISA-symbol option, or a separate placard, for that).
+Confirm the current total at the counter, since these figures adjust.
 Questions: 801-297-7780 or 1-800-DMV-UTAH (800-368-8824).

 - Disabled parking (mobility) plate/placard: if your issue is mobility rather than the veteran recognition plate, the standard disability parking permit is handled through the regular DMV process and needs physician certification.